triwgani/BusDev/README.md

 - Monthly and Final Project Report.

 ### Outcomes
-Opening branch clinic in Balikpapan provided to open new network, opportunities, and as a new revenue center in November 11th, 2022.
+Opening branch clinic in Balikpapan on November 11th, 2022 provided to open new network, opportunities, and as a new revenue center.

 Details on the Result (Outputs) is restricted only to certain purpose and based on [request](mailto:tri.wgani@gmail.com)